-Both shared and pathogen-specific drug targets tend to be more abundant in pathogens with greater evolutionary distance from humans.
-Thus, the number of suitable targets in bacteria is greater than that in the other types of pathogens.
+Both types of drug targets—those with and those without homologues in the host cell—tend to be more abundant in pathogens with greater evolutionary distance from humans.
+Thus, the number of suitable targets in smaller in protozoal parasites than in bacteria, and yet smaller in pathogenic fungi.

 Structures of folic acid and of three inhibitors of dihydrofolate reductase

-Dihydrofolate reductase is a good example of a shared drug target.
+Dihydrofolate reductase is a good example of a drug target that is found in both host and pathogen.
 It is essential in all organisms for sustaining the folic acid-mediated transfer of single-carbon groups in biosynthetic reactions.
 Nevertheless, the enzyme molecules found in various organisms are sufficiently different to allow their selective inhibition with various chemotherapeutic drugs.

 Trimethoprim inhibits the bacterial enzyme.
 It acts synergistically with sulfonamides, which inhibit the bacterial de novo synthesis of folic acid (see slide 1.3.3).
 Trimethoprim is typically used in combination with a sulfonamide.